 Creen Craft begins with the view that we are not separate from Nature.
 This is an invitation to creatively consider, deepen, and repair your sense of connection to Earth, by engaging with the powerful process of making art.
 You will have the freedom to do so in your own way individually, and to participate in group discussion.
 We will use the group environment to re-invigorate our senses of beauty and wonder at the world, and to seek out the courage required by the times in which we are living.

 'Creen' is a Scots word meaning to cultivate a lament.
-So in this context we are talking about the intention to create something of meaning and beauty, to honour not only the life presently surrounding us, but also that which has departed.
+So in this context we are talking about acting with the intention of creating something with meaning and beauty, to honor not only the life that presently surrounds us, but also that which has departed.